sjsyrek/study-haskell-nyc/resources/haskell-stack-notes.md

 ## Installation

-Visit the [Stack website](https://docs.haskellstack.org/en/stable/README/) for the most up-to-date instructions for installing Haskell using the Stack platform.
-Avoid using other installation solutions, including any variant of the Haskell platform.
+Visit the [Get Started page on haskell-lang.org](https://haskell-lang.org/get-started) or read the [Stack documentation](https://docs.haskellstack.org/en/stable/README/) for the most up-to-date instructions for installing Haskell using the Stack platform.
+Avoid using other installation solutions, including any variant of the Haskell Platform.

-For Mac OS X users who have [Homebrew](http://brew.sh/):

-- `brew install haskell-stack`

 On other Unix and Unix-like systems, you can generally install directly by using one of the following commands:

 - `curl -sSL https://get.haskellstack.org/ | sh`
 - `wget -qO- https://get.haskellstack.org/ | sh`

+For Mac OS X users who have [Homebrew](http://brew.sh/):

+- `brew install haskell-stack`

+Note that the Homebrew installation could be out of date at times, so the curl method is preferred.

-Windows users should consult the [documentation](https://docs.haskellstack.org/en/stable/install_and_upgrade/#windows).
+Windows users should download the [64-bit installer](https://www.stackage.org/stack/windows-x86_64-installer) directly from Stackage.

-If you accidentally installed the Haskell Platform or have an old installation haunting your machine, you can try following [these instructions](https://mail.haskell.org/pipermail/haskell-cafe/2011-March/090170.html) or using [this code](https://gist.github.com/steakknife/3775443).
+If you accidentally installed the Haskell Platform or have an old installation haunting your machine, you can try following [these instructions](https://mail.haskell.org/pipermail/haskell-cafe/2011-March/090170.html) or using [this code](https://gist.github.com/steakknife/3775443) to cleanse your system.

 ## Setting up a project